-Key takeaways
+Key Takeaways

-- Practical recommendations for assessing project impacts. - Diverse perspectives from both experts and participants on the effectiveness of Nexus impact assessment methodologies. - Actionable insights for incorporating the findings into ongoing and future Nexus initiatives.
+- Practical recommendations for assessing Nexus project impacts. - Diverse perspectives on the effectiveness of Nexus impact assessment methodologies. - Actionable insights for integrating findings into ongoing and future Nexus initiatives. - Knowledge and experience exchange on effective and cutting-edge strategies for enhancing the impact of WEF+ Nexus projects. - Valuable networking.